10 Hour Bush Rogaine with a 5 Hour Roving option

-This event is aimed at those who haven’t done Metrogaines before and want to give it a go to see what it’s all about.
-Assistance will be available on the day, should you need some help, prior to the event.
+This event enables you to be on the course for not more than a period of five hours in total.
 This event is also perfect for families as it will get you back before dark.
-But then at the other end of the scale, you may be a sprinter and an elite athlete who can push hard for the whole 3 hours.
+But then at the other end of the scale, you may be a sprinter and an elite athlete who can push hard for the whole 5 hours or spend time challenging yourself with night navigation.

 With this event, you can again decide how your team would like to compete.
 Stay out for a few hours, head back to the Hash House for a feed and rest and head out for the remaining hours of the event or maybe your team are fleet footed diehards who will just keep going.

-Please note that after the 26th ff March Early Bird entry forms will not be accepted
+Please note that after the 20th August Early Bird entry forms will not be accepted

 What is Rogaining?